JunaidKhan444/Task-Manager/README.md

-# 📋 Project Task Manager API
+# 📋 Project TaskForge API

-The **Project Task Manager API** is a robust and user-friendly RESTful web service built on the Laravel framework.
+The **Project TaskForge API** is a robust and user-friendly RESTful web service built on the Laravel framework.
 Designed with productivity in mind, it seamlessly handles user account management, task lists, individual tasks, and task statuses. 🚀

 ## 🚀 Features